ltreesitter

 local my_parser = ltreesitter.load("./my_parser.so", "my_language")

-require: function(library_file_name: string, language_name?: string): Parser
+require: function(library_file_name: string, language_name?: string): Parser, string

 language_name is optional and will be set to library_file_name if not provided.